Mel Ott: Death

 Ott was injured in an auto accident in Bay Saint Louis, Mississippi, in November 1958.
 He was transferred to a hospital in New Orleans, where he died a week later at the age of 49.
 He was interred in Metairie Cemetery.
-Ott died in a similar manner to two other New York Giants Hall of Famers: Frankie Frisch in 1973 and Carl Hubbell in 1988.
+Ott died in a similar manner to two other New York Giants Hall of Famers: Frankie Frisch in 1973 and Carl Hubbell in 1988, both of whom had been teammates with Ott (Frisch in Ott's rookie season in 1926 and Hubbell for his entire career from 1928 to 1943).

 Legacy

 Ott is remembered in his hometown of Gretna, where a park is named in his honor.
 Since 1959, the National League has honored the league's annual home run champion with the Mel Ott Award.
 In the 1989 film Field of Dreams, Ott was one of several deceased players portrayed in farmer Ray Kinsella's Iowa cornfield.
 In 2006, Ott was featured on a United States postage stamp, as one of a block of four honoring "Baseball Sluggers" — the others being Mickey Mantle, Hank Greenberg, and Roy Campanella.
 In announcing the stamps, the U.S. Postal Service stated, "Remembered as powerful hitters who wowed fans with awesome and often record-breaking home runs, these four men were also versatile players who helped to lead their teams to victory and set impressive standards for subsequent generations."
 Ott is also remembered in the name of the Little League of Amherst, New York.
 The Mel Ott Little League began in 1959, named for Ott soon after his death.

 Ott's name frequently appears in crossword puzzles, on account of its letter combination and brevity.

 Ott is mentioned in the poem "Line-Up for Yesterday" by Ogden Nash, first published in Sport magazine in January 1949: